Colorectal Cancer Awareness Month: Here’s What You Should Know

 How Can You Get Screened?

-There are other screening options available for colorectal cancer – learn more about the differences between each screening option with this information from the CDC.
+Learn more about the differences between each screening option with this information from the CDC.

 How Does the At-Home Kit Work?